Vagalam88/Vagalam88/README.md

 # Vaga ⚡

-**Votre guide vers la souveraineté numérique**
+**Your guide to digital sovereignty**

-Passionné par le chiffrement et les idéaux cypherpunks, j'ai découvert dans Bitcoin une révolution pour la liberté individuelle.
-[LAB312](https://lab312.info) est né de cette conviction : la liberté financière n'existe que si vous contrôlez vos clés, vos données, et votre sécurité.
+Passionate about encryption and cypherpunk ideals, I discovered in Bitcoin a revolution for individual freedom.
+[LAB312](https://lab312.info) was born from this conviction: financial freedom only exists if you control your keys, your data, and your security.

 ## Expertise

-🎯 Hygiène numérique · 🔐 Self-Custody & Multi-Sig ·
+🎯 Digital Hygiene · 🔐 Self-Custody & Multi-Sig ·

 ## Learn, Apply, Become

-## Contenus & Réseau
+## Content & Network

-📺 [YouTube](https://youtube.com/@learnaboutbitcoin312) · 𝕏 [@Lab312_](https://x.com/Lab312_) · 📬 Newsletter "312" · 🎙️ Lives jeudis 20h
+📺 [YouTube](https://youtube.com/@learnaboutbitcoin312) · 𝕏 [@Lab312_](https://x.com/Lab312_) · 📬 Newsletter "312" · 🎙️ Live streams Thursdays 8PM

 ---